valibali/cluu/README.md

      brew install qemu
      ```

+3. **Terminal for COM port**
+   This could be simply `telnet` - or any other tool that can communicate with UART_16550.
-3. **Rust Programming Language**: CLUU is written in Rust.
+4. **Rust Programming Language**: CLUU is written in Rust.
 Install Rust by following the instructions at [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).

-4. **Make Build System**: The build process for CLUU uses the Make build system.
+5. **Make Build System**: The build process for CLUU uses the Make build system.
 Make is commonly pre-installed on Linux and macOS.
 For Windows, you can install Make using the [GNUWin32 project](http://gnuwin32.sourceforge.net/packages/make.htm) or other alternatives.
+6. VSCode for editing, and CodeLLDB plugin installed for Debugging.

 ## Building and Running